 Recent changes in currency policy by the People's Bank of China have resulted in the Renminbi appreciating against the U.S. dollar by approximately 26.7% from July 21, 2005 to April 19, 2011.
 The Renminbi exchange rate could fluctuate widely against the U.S. dollar, the Hong Kong dollar or any other foreign currency in the future.
 Since our income and profits are primarily denominated in Renminbi, any appreciation of Renminbi will increase the value of dividends and other distributions payable by our PRC subsidiaries in foreign currency terms.
-Conversely, any depreciation of Renminbi will decrease the value of dividends and other distributions payable by our PRC subsidiaries in foreign exchange rate risk.
+Conversely, any depreciation of Renminbi will decrease the value of dividends and other distributions payable by our PRC subsidiaries in foreign currency terms.
+We currently do not hedge against our foreign exchange rate risk.
 See "Risk Factors - Risks Relating to Doing Business in PRC - Fluctuations in the value of Renminbi may adversely affect our business and the value of distributions by our PRC subsidiaries" for a description of the risks relating to fluctuations in the value of the Renminbi.